rub3n2000/parcelreactprojectbuilder/README.md

 It will hot-restart when you change files in frontend, or backend.

 To test that the api works, and not only the frontend, you can simply attempt to register and then login at /*.

+#### Dotnet React with OData and Auth.
+To start dotnetReact simply do npm run preStart that installs the npm packages neccesary in the Frontend folder as well as dotnet restore, migrating db and updating it.

+Therefore you only have to run it the first time.

+After installing the packages do
+                npm run server
+To run the actual server serving the app.
+It will hot-restart when you change files in frontend, or backend.

+To test that the api works, and not only the frontend, you can simply attempt to register and then login at /*.

+The login functionality in the frontend even uses OData, so if it works, OData is working!